310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 So the person Shinkai-senpai wanted to call wasn’t Sengoku-kun, huh?

 I was treated to a meal by Kanzaki-senpai once, and it tasted real good.
+{% endbubble %}

+{% bubble Tetora snicker %}
-It could even match Taishou's cooking.
-It makes me wanna learn cooking from him.
+He could even match Taishou's cooking.
+It makes me wanna learn how to cook from him.

 And then I’ll treat Taishou to a meal~♪
 {% endbubble %}